Hsuirad/Loboferoz/README.md

 Dinosaur game variant made about the big bad wolf but in spanish because......

 ## Controls
-**Jump** - up/spacebar
+**Jump** - spacebar

-yea thats about it, hold more up for longer jump
+yea thats about it, hold spacebar more for longer jump